 In order for you to glean real value from new technologies at all, not just AI tools, you can:

 1. Attend events and talks that help to ‘demystify’ these concepts, and learn a bit about them conceptually so that they’re less intimidating.
-We’ve just done one on an Introduction to Machine Learning Classifiers, and the feedback was really positive.
+We’ve just done one on an Introduction to Machine Learning Classifiers (link removed as website does not exist anymore), and the feedback was really positive.

 2.Every time you speak with a developer or technologist who is throwing these words around like confetti at mardi gras, stop them and ask questions.
 It is not their intention to bewilder you (at least not in most cases).